lagom/lagom/docs/manual/common/guide/devmode/KafkaServer.md

 ## Kafka properties file

 The Kafka server can be configured with an alternative property file.
-By default, Lagom development environment uses a stock [kafka-server.properties](https://github.com/lagom/lagom/blob/master/dev/kafka-server/src/main/resources/kafka-server.properties) file provided with Kafka 0.10, with only one change to allow auto creation of topics on the server.
+By default, Lagom development environment uses a stock [kafka-server.properties](https://github.com/lagom/lagom/blob/master/dev/kafka-server/src/main/resources/kafka-server.properties) file provided with Kafka, with only one change to allow auto creation of topics on the server.
 This is a good default to quickly get started, but if you find yourself needing to start Kafka with a different configuration, you can easily do so by adding your own Kafka `kafka-server.properties` file to you to your build.

 In the Maven root project pom: